Key Learning Points

-Science has discovered many of the chemical or hormonal triggers behind it, but scientists don't really know why it's become so common.
+Science has discovered many of the chemical or hormonal triggers behind allergy induced asthma, but scientists don’t really know why it’s become so common.

 In the schools I attended from the age of 4 to 18, I remember nobody with asthma.
 I don’t say they didn’t exist, but I wasn’t that unobservant and I remember nobody.